-Since writing this review at the beginning of July 1963, several events have taken place in the evolution of the Kurdish question, that can be traced as follows:
+Since writing this review at the beginning of July 196321, several events have taken place in the evolution of the Kurdish question, that can be traced as follows:

 On June 29th, a joint Iragi-Kurdish declaration attested to the "identity of views" between the Kurdish movement and the Iraqi Arab democratic forces.
-Signed, on behalf of the Arab Iragis, by Mr. Mohamed Mehdi al-Jawahiri, in his capacity of president of the High Committee of the Movement of Defending the Iraqi People, and, on behalf of the Kurds, by Colonel Jalal Talabani and by the author of these lines, the latter representing the Committee for the Defense of the Kurdish People's Rights, the declaration makes it clear that both sides agree on the objective of Kurdish autonomy within the Iraqi Republic and on the necessity of a common struggle against the Hitler-like regime of the Baath in Baghdad.
-The Arab signatory recognizes the legitimacy of the armed struggle by the Kurdish people for Kurdistan autonomy, while the Kurdish signatories recognize that the Kurdish revolutionary movement is linked to the movement of all Iraqi parties and organisations "for a democratic and a parliamentary regime in Iraq."
+Signed, on behalf of the Arab Iraqis, by Mr. Mohamed Mehdi al-Jawahiri22, in his capacity of president of the High Committee of the Movement of Defending the Iraqi People, and, on behalf of the Kurds by Colonel Jalal Talabani and by the author of these lines, the latter representing the Committee for the Defense of the Kurdish People's Rights, the declaration makes it clear that both sides agree on the objective of Kurdish autonomy within the Iraqi Republic and on the necessity of a common struggle against the Hitler-like regime of the Baath in Baghdad.
+The Arab signatory recognizes the legitimacy. of the armed struggle by the Kurdish people for Kurdistan autonomy. while the Kurdish signatories recognize that the Kurdish revolution-

-&lt;sup>21 Up to this point, this study was published, as an article.
+21 Up to this point, this study was published, as an article.
 The following passages were written later.

-Mr. Mohammed Mehdi al-Jawahiri is the greatest contemporary Arab poet, an eminent Arab and Iraqi patriot of deep democratic and humanitarian convictions.
+22 Mr. Mohammed Mehdi al-Jawahiri is the greatest contemporary Arab poet, an eminent Arab and Iraqi patriot of deep democratic and humanitarian convictions. ary movement is linked to the movement of all Iraqi parties and organisations "for a democratic and a parliamentary regime in Iraq."23